Thanks for visiting. Enjoy this FREE BOOK on Communication

-And you were dead in the trespasses and sin.
-But God, being rich in mercy, because of the great love with which he loved us, even when we were dead in our trespasses, made us alive together with Christ—by grace, you have been saved. – Ephesians 2:1-5
+And you were dead in the trespasses and sins. . . .
+But God, being rich in mercy, because of the great love with which he loved us, even when we were dead in our trespasses, made us alive together with Christ—by grace you have been saved (Ephesians 2:1-5).

 From the point of regeneration forward, the Christian is empowered to not only understand what happened to him, but he is now able to live a life of grateful response to God’s great work in his life.
 His life becomes characterized by gratitude.

-Let the peace of Christ rule in your hearts, to which indeed you were called in one body.
-And be thankful. – Colossians 3:15
+And let the peace of Christ rule in your hearts, to which indeed you were called in one body.
+And be thankful (Colossians 3:15).

 Is there anything in your life that has mitigated your gratitude?
 This question may be hard for some folks—especially if relationships are challenging or other disappointments are vying for domination in your soul.
 Though gratitude and thanksgiving are born out of the empowering grace of God in a person’s life, situational challenges can overcome grace while sucking gratefulness out of you.

-I love sports.
-A lot!
+I love sports—a lot!
 Or, at least I used to enjoy them.
-I would watch games whenever I could.
+I would watch any game whenever I could.
 I typically listened to sport’s podcasts each day.
 I currently have a “sport’s ticker” on my phone so I can keep up with certain teams.
 This new strategy is better because I can get the scores without watching games.

-We are similar to sports fans in that the “ups and downs” of something that is outside of our ability to manipulate control us.
-The difference is that there are never any “downs” because Christ is always the victor.
+We are similar to sports fans in that the “ups and downs” of something that is outside of our ability to manipulate can control us.
+The difference is that there are never any “downs” because Christ is always the Victor.

-The Christian always has the assurance of victory.
+Christians always have the assurance of victory.
 This kind of confidence does not negate disappointment.
-And gratitude does not displace pain and suffering, but it can be an antidote for pain and suffering.
+Gratitude does not displace pain and suffering, but it can be an antidote for pain and suffering.
 It is gratitude and thanksgiving that comes to our aid when we are not getting everything we want.